Skip to main content

 Visit Source

-Comprehensive database of federal, state, utility, and local incentive programs.
-Our calculator queries their API in real time to return programs matching the user's location and upgrade type.
+A database of federal, state, utility, and local incentive programs.
+The calculator queries the API in real time and returns programs matching the user's location and upgrade type.

 Refresh cadence: Real-time API calls (no caching of program data)